FrozenHearth/FrozenHearth/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...-->

-A passionate software engineer, I started as a fullstack intern, eventually transitioning into front-end, and have 3 years and 5 months of total experience.
+A passionate software engineer, I started as a fullstack intern, eventually transitioning into front-end, and have 3 years and 7 months of experience.

 Love building beautiful and intuitive user-interfaces.